Explaining Atomics in Rust

 MFENCE — Serializes all store and load operations that occurred prior to the MFENCE instruction in the program instruction stream.

-MFENCE is such an instruction.
+is such an instruction.
 You'll find documentation for it throughout chapter 8.2 and 8.3 of Intels Developer Manual.
-You won't see these instructions too often on strongly ordered processors since they're rarely needed, but on weakly ordered systems they'll be critical to be able to implement the Acquire/Release model used in the abstract machine.
+You won't see these instructions too often on strongly ordered processors since they're rarely needed, but on weakly ordered systems they'll be critical to be able to implement the Acquire/Release

-On the observer CPU: Since Acquire is a load operation, it doesn't modify memory, there is nothing to observe.
+operation, it doesn't modify memory, there is nothing to observe.

-However, and there is one caveat, if the observer core itself does an Acquire load, it will be able to see all memory operations happening from the Acquire load, and to the Release store (including the store).
+store (including the store).
 This means there must be some global synchronization going on.
-Let's discuss this a bit more in when we talk about Release.
+Let's discuss this a bit more in when we talk about Release

-Acquire is often used to write locks, where some operations need to stay after the successful acquisition of the lock.
-For this exact reason, Acquire only makes sense in load operations.
-Most atomic methods in Rust that involve stores will panic if you pass in Acquire as the memory ordering of a store operation.
+is often used to write locks, where some operations need to stay after the successful acquisition of the lock.
+For this exact reason, Acquire

 On strongly ordered CPUs, this will be a no-op and will therefore not incur any cost in terms of performance.
-It will however prevent the compiler from reordering any memory operations we write after the Acquire operation to happen before the Acquire operation.
+It will however prevent the compiler from reordering any memory operations we write after the Acquire

 Release

-On the current CPU: In contrast to Acquire, any memory operation written before the Release memory ordering flag stays before it.
-It's meant to be paired with an Acquire memory ordering flag.
+memory ordering flag stays before it.
+It's meant to be paired with an Acquire

-On weakly ordered CPUs the compiler might insert a memory fence to ensure that the CPU doesn't reorder the memory operations before the Release operation so that they happen after it.
-There is also a guarantee that all other cores which do an Acquire must see all memory operations after the Acquire and before this Release.
+On weakly ordered CPUs the compiler might insert a memory fence to ensure that the CPU doesn't reorder the memory operations before the Release

 So not only do the operations need to be correctly ordered locally, there is also a guarantee that the changes must be visible to an observing core at this point.